Development Services provides a Pre-Application Meeting for development proposals.

 Step 2: Meeting Scheduled

-- Time slot (50 minutes) assigned by Development Services
+- Time slot (25 minutes) for low-density infill development assigned by Development Services

 - Requests scheduled on a first-come basis of complete requests, including the fee